WithoutHaste/EarlyDocs/README.md

 Add a `layout` tag to the documentation of a Type to specify how to layout the documentation page.

-Set attribute `methods` to `keep_order` to display methods in same order they appear in the code.
+Set attribute `methods` to `keep_order` to display methods in the same order as they appear in the code.
 Otherwise, methods are displayed in alphabetical order.

 Example:
 ```